Horse64/core.horse64.org/docs/Concurrency.md

   ```

 Concurrent functions in Horse64 are also called *"later functions"*.
+During the time skip, any other code can still run which will keep
+[any parallel executions your program has still going](
+#running-code-in-parallel) resuming smoothly.

 The `await` keyword extracts the results, and causes errors
 to bubble up that happened in the call, if any.